The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Technical Background

 \textbf{Prompt Injection.} The occurrence of a prompt injection can be defined as the exploitation of an LLM's capacity to interpret both instructions and data from user input, effectively "tricking" the model into executing instructions that contravene the developer's intentions~\cite{liu2024formalizing}.

-When an attacker interacts directly with the chatbot and embeds malicious instructions in the dialogue, the attack is referred to as a direct prompt injection.
-In contrast, an indirect prompt injection occurs when the attacker manipulates external content, such as documents or data sources, that the AI system later processes, causing it to behave in an unintended way~\cite{Kai2023}. \\ \textbf{LLM Backdoor Attacks.} These attacks aim to inject a backdoor into a model, causing it to behave normally on benign inputs but produce malicious outputs when triggered by a specific pattern or rule.
+When an attacker interacts directly with the chatbot and embeds malicious instructions in the dialog, the attack is referred to as a direct prompt injection.
+In contrast, an indirect prompt injection occurs when the attacker manipulates external content, such as documents or data sources, that the AI system later processes, causing it to behave in an unintended way~\cite{Kai2023}.

+\textbf{LLM Backdoor Attacks.} These attacks aim to inject a backdoor into a model, causing it to behave normally on benign inputs but to produce malicious outputs when triggered by a specific pattern or rule.
 The goal of traditional backdoor attacks is to build shortcuts between trigger and target labels in specific downstream tasks for language models~\cite{gu2019badnetsidentifyingvulnerabilitiesmachine,kurita2020weightpoisoningattackspretrained, li2021backdoorattackspretrainedmodels}.
 There are two commonly used techniques for injecting backdoors: data poisoning and weight poisoning.

 Previous studies~\cite{xu2024instructionsbackdoorsbackdoorvulnerabilities,yan2024backdooringinstructiontunedlargelanguage} have demonstrated the serious consequences caused by backdoor attacks on LLMs.
 Nevertheless, there are several limitations when attacking LLMs directly based on such paradigms.
-For example, LLMs used for commercial purposes are accessed only via API, making training sets and weight parameters inaccessible to adversaries. \\ \textbf{LLM Agent Backdoor Attacks.} Backdoor attacks on LLM agents, also referred to as indirect prompt injection attacks, differ from those targeting traditional LLMs, as agents perform multi-step reasoning and interact with the environment to acquire external information before generating the output~\cite{he2024emergedsecurityprivacyllm}.
+For example, LLMs used for commercial purposes are accessed only via API, making training sets and weight parameters inaccessible to adversaries.

+\textbf{LLM Agent Backdoor Attacks.} Backdoor attacks on LLM agents, also referred to as indirect prompt injection attacks, differ from those targeting traditional LLMs, as agents perform multi-step reasoning and interact with the environment to acquire external information before generating the output~\cite{he2024emergedsecurityprivacyllm}.
 As pointed out in~\cite{yang2024watchagentsinvestigatingbackdoor}, more opportunities for sophisticated attacks, such as query-attack, observation-attack, and thought-attack, are created by this extended workflow of LLM agents.
 In fact, these attacks can be carried out on any hidden step in the reasoning, planning, and action of the agents without compromising the final output and remaining stealthy for the user who became an unintentional victim.